coolcourd/migbin/readme.md

 Sets WordPress site in current working directory to us https:// protocol for the home and siteurl options.
 #### importpsbu
 Imports a psbu db and all.
+#### listwp
+Search for all Wordpress websites and lists the URL and filepath for each.
+You can pass in a domain to search for specifically.

+Example:
+* listwp domain.com

 #### mailprep
 Prompts you for a list of imap lines and creates email accounts for you.
 Does not play nicely with some passwords.